doctrine/DoctrineMongoDBBundle/Resources/doc/installation.rst

 .. note::

-    Of course, you'll also need to make sure that the MongoDB server is running in the background.
-For more details, see the MongoDB `Quick Start`_ guide.
+    Please also make sure that the MongoDB server is running in the background.
+    For more details, see the MongoDB `Installation Tutorials`_.

 Authentication